aleyasara05/SECP1513-TECHNOLOGY-AND-INFORMATION-SYSTEM/Assignment 2 (Industry Talk)/README.md

-# INDUSTRY TALK 1 - PPG
+# ASSIGNMENT 2: INDUSTRY TALK 1 - PPG

 On 20 November 2025, I had the opportunity to attend my first industrial talk hosted by PPG.
 The session was an eye-opening experience that gave me a clearer understanding of how a multinational company operates and how important ICT is in supporting business activities on a global scale.